-• EA-11 (Arrest Procedures), most recently amended on June 18, 2019.
+• EA-11 (Arrest Procedures), most recently amended on May 13, 2020.

-This Paragraph requires that a command-level official review a supervisor's investigation of the circumstances pertaining to any arrest that lacks probable cause, is in violation of policy, or where there is a need for corrective action or review of the agency's policy, strategy, tactics, or training.
+This Paragraph requires that a command-level official review a supervisor's investigation of the circumstances pertaining to any arrest that lacks probable cause, is in violation of policy, or where there is a need for corrective action or review of MCSO's policy, strategy, tactics, or training.

 Our reviews to determine compliance with this Paragraph are associated with the documentation provided for Paragraph 94.
-As a result of the change in methodology for reviews of Paragraph 94, we have also revised the methodology we use to review this Paragraph.
 If BIO identifies deficient cases in the Incident Report inspection, and the deficiencies fall within any of the four areas noted in Paragraphs 94 and 96, we will review the documentation to determine compliance.
 Since this Paragraph pertains to command reviews of supervisory investigations of deficient arrests, we will also review Incident Memorialization Forms to determine compliance.
 Our reviews for compliance with this Paragraph are determined by the command staff's timely reviews of IMFs, once submitted by supervisors, and commanders' evaluation of the corrective actions taken.